 Does the Center close for snow days?

 The Center only closes in the most severe weather conditions.
 Notification of snow days is broadcast on WHAM radio (1180 AM), 13WHAM-TV and the Democrat and Chronicle’s web site.
+You may also sign up for our Emergency Texting Service.
+Contact the Business Office for information.

 The Children’s Center of Brighton is licensed by the State of New York, www.OCFS.state.ny.us